 How you repurpose live video depends on the tools and platforms you use to go live or to share the repurposed content.
 Ian suggests keeping a copy of every stream you do, so you can edit and share snippets on IGTV, Facebook, Twitter, and across social media.
 If you want to add captions to your edited snippets, Ian suggests Rev.com.

 When you live stream from Restream Studio, a recording of your stream is automatically saved, plus you can download a clean audio file for podcasts.
 You can also approach content in the opposite direction and turn recorded content into live content.
-Restream Scheduler, for instance, lets you pre-record your videos and push them live onto your preferred platforms.
+Restream Events, for instance, lets you pre-record your videos and push them live onto your preferred platforms.

 📹 Which is better: live or recorded content?